petroemil/Rx.Book/Draft.md

 #### SequenceEqual

 This is a fairly naive way to compare two streams or a stream with a traditional .NET collection.
 It will only return `true` if the two streams/collections has the same elements in the same order, not more, not less.
-So they have to match exactly.
+They have to match exactly.

 #### Contains